 In our collection

-Nicholas Thomas, Discoveries: the voyages of Captain Cook.
-Allen Lane/Penguin, London, c2003
+Nicholas Thomas, Discoveries: The Voyages of Captain Cook, Allen Lane/Penguin, London, about 2003.